‘This Is Us’ Finale: Season 1 Ending Shocks And Disappoints

 The This Is Us finale to Season 1 started with Jack drinking while driving as he drove to Rebecca’s show.
 That’s where This Is Us fans expected to see something bad happen to Jack, but they were shocked to see that Jack actually made it to Rebecca’s show in one piece.

-In what became a very disappointing This Is Us Season 1 scene for Ben (Sam Trammell), who refuses to give up hopes of sleeping with Rebecca, Rebecca rejected his kiss while he was trying to comfort her nerves backstage.
+In what became a very disappointing This Is Us Season 1 scene for Ben (Sam Trammell), who refuses to give up hopes of sleepinh with Rebecca, Rebecca rejected his kiss while he was trying to comfort her nerves backstage.
 While Rebecca didn’t realize Jack was actually there at the theater, she called home and left a voice message telling him that she loves him and wishes to see him there.

 Jack and Rebecca Pearson can't break up—it's not what Coach and Tami Taylor would do https://t.co/evccN2cT2y #ThisIsUs #FridayNightLights pic.twitter.com/54YNxNqcz5